-(Source: David Wrenn personal collection; photos postdate the 1894 construction of the south addition.)
+Source: David Wrenn personal collection; photos post- date the 1894 construction of the south addition.

-FIGURE 12

-NEWSPAPER ADS FOR SUMMER RENTALS AT CEDAR POINT
+FIGURE 12 NEWSPAPER ADVERTISEMENTS FOR SUMMER RENTALS AT CEDAR POINT

-All of these ads were placed by Georgianna S. Pettey, the first owner at Cedar Point to introduce short-term summer rentals at her cottage (now 13 Loop Drive), which she owned from 1885 to 1902.
+These ads were placed by Georgianna S. Pettey, the first owner at Cedar Point to introduce short-term summer rentals at her cottage (now 13 Loop Drive), which she owned from 1885 to 1902.
 The tiny drawings in the 1886 ads did not depict her actual dwelling.